IETF-OPS-AD/OPSAREA-meetings/ietf127.md

 * This is a follow-up to the discussion in [IETF#126](https://datatracker.ietf.org/meeting/126/materials/minutes-126-opsarea-202607231430-00).

+## Main Outcomes from the "New Directions in IP Geolocation" Workshop (Oliver Gasser, 15 min)

+* This is a follow-up to the discussion in [IETF#126](https://datatracker.ietf.org/meeting/126/materials/minutes-126-opsarea-202607231430-00).

 ##  QUIC Guidance (Follow-up) (15 min)

 ### YANG Versioning: Status & Operationalizing Plan (30 min)